 Some ages care fees are negotiable, whilst others are not.
 RAD and Extra Services Fees can be negotiated with aged care facilities.
 Conversely, the Basic Daily Care Fee and the Means Tested Care Fee are non-negotiable as the fees are established by the Department of Human Services.

-You can also download our Aged Care Fees Fact Sheet for a quick, easy-to-reference guide.
+If you need help to find aged care fill out this form and we will get in touch with you.
 Alternatively, give us a call on 1300 775 870 and we can answer any questions you may have.